owenrud/owenrud/README.md

 Fun fact:
 - Addicted to Horse Game.
 - Umamusume is my favorite anime.
-- I type faster in english rather than my native langauge(Indonesia)
+- I type faster in english rather than my native language (Indonesia)

 ## Proficient in these tools:
 <p align="center">